#include <gmp.h>

 Computes the remainder tree of z by the mpz_t integers whose product tree is given by ptree and returns it as a newly allocated mpz_tree_t.
 If rtree is the returned remainder tree, then one has: rtree->data[i] = z mod ptree->data[i].

-Although the remainder tree returned is actually a pointer to an mpz_tree_t structure (i.e. an mpz_array_t), the elements of the array should NOT be modified later on since the memory used is allocated in one huge block to prevent overhead from multiple malloc calls.
-So the allocated memory of the mpz_t's in the array can NOT be increased...
+mpz_array_t tree with the usual compact representation: tree->data[2i+1] and tree->data[2i+2] are the children of the node tree->data[i].mpz_tree_t structure (i.e. an mpz_array_t), the elements of the array should NOT be modified later on since the memory used is allocated in one huge block to prevent overhead from multiple malloc calls.
+So the allocated memory of the mpz_t's in the array can NOT be increased...| [in] | z | The integer to divide. |

-[in] ptree Pointer to the mpz_tree_t containing the product tree of the mpz_t integers to divide z by.
+| [in] | ptree | Pointer to the mpz_tree_tcontaining the product tree of thempz_tintegers to dividezby. |

-A pointer to a newly allocated mpz_tree_t holding the computed remainder tree.
+mpz_tree_t holding the computed remainder tree.